IgniteUI/indigo-design-docfx/en/components/grid-toolbar.md

 ## Grid Toolbar

-Use the Grid Toolbar to define actions that affect the appearance and behaviour of the whole grid.
+Use the Grid Toolbar to define actions that affect the appearance and behavior of the whole grid.
 By default the Toolbar will contain actions for showing/hiding and pinning/unpinning of columns, as well as Exporting the Grid content in various formats.
 The Grid Toolbar is visually identical to the [Ignite UI for Angular Grid Toolbar Feature](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/toolbar.html)

 ### Grid Toolbar Demo